Credit by Examination and Advanced Placement

 2

-International Baccalaureate (IB) on the IGETC
+International Baccalaureate (IB) on the Cal-GETC

-A score of 5, 6 or 7 on Higher Level exams is required to grant credit for IGETC certification.
-An acceptable IB score for IGETC equates to 3 semester units for certification purposes and 5.3 semester/8 quarter units towards UC transfer.
+A score of 5, 6 or 7 on Higher Level exams is required to grant credit for Cal-GETC certification.
+An acceptable IB score for Cal-GETC equates to 3 semester units for certification purposes and 5.3 semester/8 quarter units towards UC transfer.
 IB units will not be posted to the PCC transcript.
 Students who have earned credit from an IB exam should not take a comparable college course because transfer credit will not be granted for both.

 Designated examinations are awarded elective units which may be applied to UC graduation requirements for specific subjects and/or for general education/breadth requirements, as determined by each campus.
 The UC Policy for IB credit can be found on the UC system website